What can possibly go wrong with a white jersey and rainbow bands? Well, quite a lot as it turns out

 Riding for Domina Vacanze he lavishly splashed the bands on his jersey, shorts, arm warmers, knee warmers, overshoes, skull cap, and bike.
 Although in this picture from the 2003 edition of Ghent-Wevelgem we think he’s actually been upstaged by the shocking ensemble of German national champion Danilo Hondo in the background.

-Alongside Alfredo Binda, Rik van Steenbergen and Eddy Merckx, Oscar Freire is one of only four riders to have won the World Championships on three occasions.
+Alongside Alfredo Binda, Rik van Steenbergen, Eddy Merckx, and now Peter Sagan, Oscar Freire is one of only five riders to have won the World Championships on three occasions.
 The bad news was that he rode for Mapei – Quick-Step and that meant trying to combine the rainbow bands with the, err, colourful Mapei shorts in his final year with the team in 2002.

 Watch our pick of Ocotber’s best tech